Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

    - **Optional api-key for Azure OpenAI (for troubleshooting, not for Production)**: add your api-key

      - The key for native OpenAI or for Azure OpenAI, depending on your choices above.

-     - It will be encrypted and stored locally in the web part settings (and displayed as \*\*\*).
+     - It will be encrypted and stored locally in the web part settings (and displayed as \*\*\* in the Property Pane).

+   - **Language models**: adjust values in the text box if you have different ones.

-   - **Storage type for chat history**: keep the default SharePoint list or select Local storage for a quick demo.
+   - **Storage type for chat history**: keep the default SharePoint list or select Local storage for a quick review.

-   - **SharePoint list URL (leave it empty for default URL)**: leave it empty and click the Create button if you use SharePoint list storage.
+   - **SharePoint list URL (leave it empty for default URL)**: leave it empty and click the Create button if you opt to use SharePoint list storage.

      - This will create a custom list, dbChats, in the current site collection.

        - By default, the chat sharing option is disabled.
        - If you enable it using the corresponding checkbox below the field, click on the Update button to adjust the list's permissions.

-       - Note, if you use Local storage you will be able to demonstrate sharing features.
+       - Note, if you use Local storage you will be able to review sharing features.
 However, real sharing between users will not work with Local storage because chat history is stored locally.
 The maximum capacity of Local storage is limited to 10 Mb.

+6. Save web part settings.
+Reload the page.

+7. Test the setup by entering any text into the prompt text area and clicking Enter.
+   - The AI-response should appear in the content area.
+   - Try the same with another language model (GPT-4).
+   - Click on the upside arrow in the right-hand corner.
+Select any PDF file - for example, from ./docs folder - click OK to upload it.
+Click on the Submit button to summarize the uploaded PDF.

 # More Advanced Setup